Angus Deaton: Early life and education

+Career

 In 1976 Deaton took up a post at the University of Bristol as Professor of Econometrics.
 During this period, he completed a significant portion of his most influential work.
 In 1978, he became the first ever recipient of the Frisch Medal, an award given by the Econometric Society every two years to an applied paper published within the past five years in Econometrica.
 In 1980, his paper on how demand for various consumption goods depends on prices and income was published in The American Economic Review.
 This paper has since been hailed as one of the twenty most influential articles published in the journal in its first hundred years.

 In 1983, he left the University of Bristol for Princeton University.
 He is currently the Dwight D. Eisenhower Professor of International Affairs and Professor of Economics and International Affairs at the Princeton School of Public and International Affairs and the Department of Economics at Princeton.
 Since 2017, he holds a joint appointment with the University of Southern California where he is the Presidential Professor of Economics.
 He holds both British and American citizenship.

 In 2015, Deaton won that year's Nobel Memorial Prize in Economic Sciences.
 Deaton was "delighted" and described himself as "someone who's concerned with the poor of the world and how people behave, and what gives them a good life."
 The Royal Swedish Academy of Sciences said that economic policy intended to reduce poverty could only be designed once individuals' consumption choices were understood, saying, "More than anyone else, Angus Deaton has enhanced this understanding.
 By linking detailed individual choices and aggregate outcomes, his research has helped transform the fields of microeconomics, macroeconomics, and development economics".

+In 2016, Deaton became a Senior Scholar and Emeritus Professor.

 Deaton is also the author of "Letters from America", a popular semi-annual feature in the Royal Economic Society Newsletter.

+In 2024, Deaton wrote about having changed his mind on a large part of the mainstream economics he had previously supported, concluding that economists' mistakes showed how "Economists could benefit by greater engagement with the ideas of philosophers, historians, and sociologists, just as Adam Smith once did".

 Scholarship

 Almost Ideal Demand System

 Deaton's first work to become known was Almost Ideal Demand System (AIDS), which he developed with John Muellbauer and published in The American Economic Review (AER) in 1980.
-As a consumer demand model, it provides a first order approximation to any demand system which satisfies the axioms of order, aggregates over consumers without invoking parallel linear Engel curves, is consistent with budget constraints, and is simple to estimate.
+As a consumer demand model, it provides a first-order approximation to any demand system that satisfies the axioms of order, aggregates over consumers without invoking parallel linear Engel curves, is consistent with budget constraints, and is simple to estimate.

 According to a review by the American Economic Review, the paper "introduces a practical system of demand equations that are consistent with preference maximization and have sufficient flexibility to support full welfare analysis of policies that have an impact on consumers."
 The paper was listed as one of the top 20 published works in the AER in the first 100 years of the journal.